AdobeDocs/commerce-operations.en/help/release/release-notes/security/2-4-6-patches.md

 {{$include /help/_includes/security-patch-release-notes-intro.md}}

-## Adobe Commerce 2.4.6-p6 <!--Placeholder for June release-->

-The Adobe Commerce 2.4.6-p6 security release provides security bug fixes for vulnerabilities that have been identified in previous releases.

-For the latest information about the security bug fixes, see [Adobe Security Bulletin TBD](https://helpx.adobe.com/security/products/magento/TBD.html).

 ## Adobe Commerce 2.4.6-p5

 The Adobe Commerce 2.4.6-p5 security release provides security bug fixes for vulnerabilities that have been identified in previous releases.